 WHY WE LIKE IT: Measures drywall and building materials moisture content ranging from .3 all the way to 33%, making it a great moisture meter for home inspection and mold detection.

 This simple general purpose digital pin type moisture meter is a good choice for first line mold detection and as a moisture meter for home inspection and building material assessment.
-With its replaceable digital pins, it offers very accurate reliable and long-wearing use on materials like drywall, carpet, wood and various types of flooring.
-It has an impressive overall measurement range for building materials like drywall, plaster and concrete of 1.5 % to 33 %.
+With its replaceable digital pins, it offers very accurate reliable, and long-wearing use on materials like drywall, carpet, wood, and various types of flooring.
+It has an impressive overall measurement range for building materials like drywall, plaster, and concrete of 1.5 % to 33 %.

 It features a simple but effective backlit LCD screen with a large readout.
-Unlike the Tavool, it doesn’t also give you a temperature reading, but it does offer a wider range of moisture values in drywall and other materials, making it potentially more versatile for mold detection, flood damage control and home inspection.
-It gives low, medium and high moisture alerts for wood, and offers a HOLD function that lets you freeze and save a particular reading.
+Unlike the Tavool, it doesn’t also give you a temperature reading, but it does offer a wider range of moisture values in drywall and other materials, making it potentially more versatile for mold detection, flood damage control, and home inspection.
+It gives low, medium, and high moisture alerts for wood, and offers a HOLD function that lets you freeze and save particular moisture readings.
 It also comes with a set of replacement pins and its 9V battery is included.
 This tool along with the best sliding miter saw will go a long way toward fixing water damage in your home.
 Make sure to check out another one of the best and accurate pin-type meters with an LCD display: the Proster Digital Wood Moisture Meter.
 It has a moisture measurement range of 0-99.9% and gives accurate readings by + 0.5 / – 0.5 %.

 Award: Best Multifunction

 WHY WE LIKE IT: This moisture meter comes with four different smart material modes, letting you quickly assess the moisture content of wood, carpet, drywall and especially concrete.